La-Fougere/adaptative-kanaquiz/README.md

 # Kana Quiz
-Kana Quiz made with React.js.
+(under development)
+Kana Quiz but you have to face your mistakes

 See live at https://kana.pro/